 Academic Legacy

-Poland’s commitment to higher education spans centuries, with the Jagiellonian University of Kraków, established in 1364, standing as one of Europe’s oldest universities.
+Poland’s commitment to higher education spans centuries.
+For example, the Jagiellonian University of Kraków, established in 1364, stands as one of Europe’s oldest universities.

 Global Appeal

 In recent years, Poland has emerged as a sought-after destination for international scholars.
-The country is currently hosting approximately 72,000 students from around the world.
+In fact, the country currently hosts about 72,000 students from around the world.

 Harmonizing Education

-Aligned with the Bologna Process, Poland strives for a harmonized and standardized higher education system across Europe, ensuring the recognition of Polish degrees internationally.
+Aligned with the Bologna Process, Poland strives for a harmonized and standardized higher education system across Europe.
+This is the stamp of recognition of Polish degrees internationally.

 Linguistic Diversity

-While many programs are conducted in Polish, a growing number of courses in English, spanning bachelor’s to doctoral levels, attract a diverse pool of international students.
+While many programs are conducted in Polish, there is a growing number of courses in English.
+They span from bachelor’s to doctoral level, and attract a diverse pool of international students.

 Erasmus Engagement

-Active participation in the Erasmus Program enhances Poland’s global footprint, fostering cultural exchange as its universities host students from various European nations.
+Poland is an active participant in the Erasmus Program.
+This enhances the country’s global footprint, fostering cultural exchange between Polish universities and other prominent institutions from various European nations.

 Economic Accessibility